 The latest industry news to your inbox.

-With gross earnings of nearly US$90 million, Elton John’s Farewell Yellow Brick Road was the biggest tour globally in the first half of 2020 according to the latest Pollstar box-office numbers.
+The Australasia leg of the Farewell Yellow Brick Road tour was the biggest tour globally in the first half of 2020, according to Pollstar box-office numbers.

 Get more stories like this in your inbox by signing up for IQ Index, IQ’s free email digest of essential live music industry news.